markteicher/DRAGOS-OT-Splunk-App/README.md

 The **Dragos OT Security for Splunk App** is a single Splunk application that ingests telemetry, alerts, detections, asset inventory, network activity, and threat intelligence from a Dragos platform using the **Dragos REST API**.

 Data is ingested into a user-specified Splunk index and assigned explicit sourcetypes per dataset.
-All data is stored in **raw JSON format** to preserve fidelity, structure, and future extensibility.
+All data is stored in **raw JSON format** .

-The Splunk App provides dashboards, reports, and search logic for analyzing Dragos OT security data directly within Splunk.

 This includes OT alerts and detections, asset inventory, network protocol activity, threat intelligence, and adversary context.

-Data retrieved from Dragos can also be leveraged by Splunk users to build custom searches, reports, detections, correlation rules, and incident response workflows.

 The Splunk App is intended to surface Dragos OT data directly inside Splunk so that **SOC teams, OT security engineers, asset owners, and leadership** can monitor and analyze OT risk without requiring direct access to the Dragos user interface.